 There are additional factors regarding potential vitiation of the informed consent document, in particular, the timing and circumstances of the document.
 The consent document should be provided to a client at least days in advance, not minutes before surgery.
 Unfortunately, patients may be rushed through the surgical procedure once the check is paid and may not even see the surgeon after the initial consultation until sitting in the operating chair.
 In some cases, the potential client may not even meet the surgeon until sitting in the chair minutes before surgery.

 There should be a signed consent form for every procedure the doctor performs, including any and all enhancement procedures.
 Although LASIK surgeons now seem to embrace enhancement procedures as a step in the life long management of a patient, most patients probably have not caught on that LASIK may be a long term commitment for future surgeries.
 To date, there has been no FDA determination regarding the safety and effectiveness of enhancement surgeries.

-Surgical misadventures and errors can result in severe complications.
+Surgical misadventures and errors can result in severe complications which means a medical malpractice lawsuit is necessary to receive the compensation and justice you deserve due to the negligence of the surgeon that performed the LASIK surgery.
 Modern technical improvements like pupil tracking devices seem to have decreased the incidence of decentered ablations.
 However, surgeons must pay strict attention to operation of the laser.
 Poor laser technique can cause higher order aberrations, still untreatable even with software improvements.

 To learn more about how we can help, please call us at 860 728-4900.